danvonk/danvonk.github.io/posts/2025-11-24-mardi-himal-trek.md

 ![Steps up to the Australian camp](/images/mardi/DSCF9523.JPG "The first morning of the trek, up to Australian Camp, started with many stairs.")

-One of the items on my todo list in Nepal was to go trekking in the Annapurna region.
+One of the items on my TODO list in Nepal was to go trekking in the Annapurna region.
 The most famous option is the _Annapurna Base Camp_ (ABC) trek, which is a breathtaking trek right through the valley of Annapurna and up to the base camp at about 4500m.
 However, that takes about a week and I was rather looking